 Alisa McGowan, Executive Vice President and Chief Human Resources Officer, Tecomet

 As a black woman in corporate America, I’ve had a bit of a double persona for many years – one person in the office and another at home.
 I wanted to be recognized as a professional, not as a black woman, and so there were many parts of my life and story that I just tucked away, never to be shared inside a business meeting of any kind. … What I’ve learned over time is that the most important part of leading people is connecting with them in an authentic way, not just through small talk.
 For me, that kind of connection is built through understanding someone else’s journey and someone else’s story.

 As you can see from just a few highlights of these interviews, Heart First is not your typical business book.
 It comes at a critical time for all leaders looking for new ways to lead and inspire their teams during times of uncertainty and change.
-You can learn more about Heart First and get a Sneak Peek of the book here.
+You can learn more about Heart First and order your copy of the book here.

 In the coming weeks, I look forward to sharing more about the book.

 How have these stories inspired you to lead with heart, and show your human side?